-- 1. The Permittee shall submit quarterly reports which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
-Water and collar elevations for site water well identified in Part I.D.1; - b.
-Analytical results of the MWMP-Profile I and Uranium, and NMSP testing for the materials identified in Part I.D.3, reported on NDEP Form 0190 or equivalent; - c.
-A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent; and - d.
-For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter. - e.
-A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned next step of sampling per Footnote (4);
+- 1. The Permittee shall submit quarterly reports, in a Division-approved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
+Analytical results of the MWMP-Profile I, Uranium, and NMSP testing for the materials identified in Part I.D.1, reported on Nevada Division of Environmental Protection (NDEP) Form 0190 and NDEP Form 0620 as appropriate, or equivalent; - b.
+A record of all shipments off-site identified in Part I.D.2 including (for each shipment) date, number of tons, destination, and if delivered to a site within the State of Nevada, Water Pollution Control Permit number of the receiving facility; - c.
+Monitoring data and analytical results for monitoring wells listed in Part I.D.3, reported on NDEP form 0190 or equivalent; - d.
+Pumped volume data and analytical results identified in Part I.D.4 reported on NDEP form 0190 or equivalent; - e.
+Analytical results of the Profile I and Uranium testing, presence, and elevation of underground water identified in Part I.D.5 reported on NDEP Form 0190 or equivalent; - f.
+For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter;

+- g.
+A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent; and - h.
+A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned next step of sampling per Footnote (4).